 Osteopathic treatment can be particularly helpful during times of transition when the body takes the brunt.

 I come from a vibrant family of healers from the fields of Psychotherapy and Acupuncture & Traditional Chinese Medicine.
-My passion for the Osteopathic profession is rooted in its hands-on approach, working with the living anatomy: the home of our Physiology, Psychology and Emotions.
+My passion for the Osteopathic profession is rooted in its refined hands-on approach, working with the living anatomy: the home of our Physiology and Emotions.
 In search for the core of Osteopathy, I went on a long journey training across three osteopathic institutions.
 Learning from different schools allowed me to see the bigger picture.
-Osteopathy considers the body as an interconnected organism with the nervous system at its core (Beuckles 2018).
+Osteopathy considers the body as an interconnected organism with the nervous system at its core.
 Osteopathic thinking requires an analysis of how different body systems affect one another.
 It challenges the practitioner to look for the cause of pain and dysfunction.

 Eager to learn both the British and European approaches, I completed a four-year integrated Master's in London.
 I then went on to do an MSc in Hamburg, which opened the doors for me to study paediatric osteopathy working alongside Sabine Hansen in her busy family practice.
 We offered treatments to babies and children to ease them out of discomfort and help them in their developmental growth.

 Working in practices in London, Hamburg and Belgium gave me great insight into this healing profession.
-However, what connected the dots for me was joining a third training program alongside Prof. Dr Beuckles who runs a three year part-time course in Osteopathic Medicine at the University of Witten-Herdecke, Germany.
-Here I became an assistant practitioner and clinical tutor.
+However, what connected the dots for me was joining a third training program alongside Prof. Dr Beuckles.
+I was given the opportunity to assist as clinical tutor and practitioner on his three year part-time course in Osteopathic Medicine at the University of Witten-Herdecke, Germany.
 His guidance took me deep into the finesse of touch and sensing.
-We were led into the art & science of the profession: how to thoroughly test the body, read the spine and peripheral tissues and identify the causes for a patient's symptoms.
+We were led into the art & science of the profession: how to thoroughly test the body, read the spine and peripheral tissues and identify the cause for the patient's symptoms.

 OSTEOPATHY FOR EVERYONE